Aston Martin AMR24

 The Aston Martin AMR24 is a Formula One racing car designed and developed by the Aston Martin Aramco F1 Team which competed in the 2024 Formula One World Championship.
-It was the fourth Formula One car entered by Aston Martin since rejoining the sport in 2021, and was driven by two-time world champion Fernando Alonso and Lance Stroll with reserve driver duties handled by Felipe Drugovich and Stoffel Vandoorne, the former making the team's two mandatory rookie free practice stand-ins in the Mexican and Abu Dhabi Grands Prix.
+It was the fourth Formula One car entered by Aston Martin since rejoining the sport in 2021, and was driven by two-time world champion Fernando Alonso and Lance Stroll with reserve driver duties handled by Felipe Drugovich and Stoffel Vandoorne, the former making the team's two mandatory rookie free practice stand-ins in the Mexico City and Abu Dhabi Grands Prix.
 Compared to its predecessor, the AMR23 which clinched 8 podiums across the 2023 season, the AMR24 sported worse performance and did not score a podium during the entire season, despite the team retaining their 5th place in the Constructors' Championship from the previous season.